rezarahimian/docs/multiple_withdrawal.rst

     :scale: 90%
     :figclass: align-center

-    *Figure 12: Using a boolean variable to keeping track of transfered tokens*
+    *Figure 12: Using a boolean variable to keeping track of transferred tokens*

 This approach could prevent race condition as described below: